 Localization techniques take advantage of the fundamental property of geophysical systems that correlations between variables decrease with spatial distance (Kalnay, 2003; Asch et al., 2016).
-This prior knowledge is used to scale ensemble-estimated covariances between distant variable such as to reduce inaccurate, spurious correlations.
-The prototypical approach to localization is a Schur-product-based tapering of the covariance matrix (Bickel et al., 2008); theoretical results ensure that the covariance matrices estimated using small ensembles sampled from a multivariate normal probability distribution, upon tapering, approach quickly the true covariance matrix.
-A formal theory of localization (Flowerdew, 2015) has been attempted,

-- 5 though a true multivariate theory is still out of our grasp.
+This prior knowledge is used to scale ensembleestimated covariances between distant variables so as to reduce inaccurate, spurious correlations.
+The prototypical approach to localization is a Schur-product-based tapering of the covariance matrix (Bickel and Levina, 2008); theoretical results ensure that the covariance matrices estimated using small ensembles sampled from a multivariate normal probability distribution, upon tapering, approach quickly the true covariance matrix.
+A formal theory of localization (Flowerdew, 2015) has been attempted, though a true multivariate theory is still out of our grasp.
 Practical implementations of localization rely on restricting the information flow, either in state space or in observation space, to take place within a given "radius of influence" (Hunt et al., 2007).
-Some variants of EnKF like the Maximum Likelihood Ensemble Filter (MLEF) (Zupanski, 2005) reduce the need for localization, while others use localization in order to efficiently parallelize the analysis cycles in space (Nino-Ruiz et al., 2015).
-The performance of the EnKF algorithms critically depends on the correct choice of localization radii (a.k.a, the decorre- - 10 lation distances), since values that are too large fail to correct for spurious correlations, while values that are too small throw away important correlation information.
-However, the physical values of the spatial decorrelation scales are not known apriori, and they change with the temporal and spatial location.
+Some variants of EnKF like the maximum likelihood ensemble filter (MLEF) (Zupanski, 2005) reduce the need for localization, while others use localization in order to efficiently parallelize the analysis cycles in space (Nino-Ruiz et al., 2015).

+The performance of the EnKF algorithms critically depends on the correct choice of localization radii (also known as the decorrelation distances), since values that are too large fail to correct for spurious correlations, while values that are too small throw away important correlation information.
+However, the physical values of the spatial decorrelation scales are not known a priori, and they change with the temporal and spatial location.
 At the very least the decorrelation scales depend on the current atmospheric flow.
 In atmospheric chemistry systems, because of the drastic difference in reactivity, each chemical species has its own individual localization radius (Constantinescu et al., 2007a).
-Multi-scale schemes (Buehner and Shlyaeva, 2015) for - 15 localization are an immediate necessity.
-Clearly, the widely used approach of estimating decorrelation distances from historical ensembles of simulations, and then using a constant averaged value throughout the space and time domain, lead to a suboptimal performance of Ensemble Kalman filters.
+Multi-scale schemes (Buehner and Shlyaeva, 2015) for localization are an immediate necessity.
+Clearly, the widely used approach of estimating decorrelation distances from historical ensembles of simulations and then using a constant averaged value throughout the space and time domain leads to a suboptimal performance of ensemble Kalman filters.